dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

 ## Core Concepts
-The following Core Concepts lay a clear foundation for the Business Building Framework, ensuring focus and successful execution.
+The following Core Concepts form the foundation of the Business Building Framework, ensuring clarity, focus, and successful execution.

 ### 1. Prefer Automation over Disruption
 Automation and disruption are two distinct concepts, associated with technological advancements.
 Automation focuses on optimizing and streamlining existing processes, while disruption aims to create entirely new paradigms, often through the introduction of groundbreaking technologies or business models.
 Disruptive businesses demand significant initial investment and considerable time for profitable scaling.
 That's why small, financially limited developer teams, should place a strong emphasis on Automation.